 This very traditional granja has been serving up locals since 1940.
 Local Bill likes coming here after a visit to the well known art gallery Sala Parés nearby.

-La Nostra Ciutat
+Shop at La Nostra Ciutat

 It’s never too early to start looking for souvenirs and gifts.
 Local Gina recommends La Nostra Ciutat, where everything is made by talented local designers and artists.